Howman History, Family Crest & Coats of Arms

 Early History of the Howman family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Howman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howman research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Howman History in all our PDF Extended History products and printed products wherever possible.

 Howman Spelling Variations